 - While preparing the first drawing, the Architect will put up the details as per the given specifications to avoid rejections/repeated mistakes in the types of building drawings.

 - Practical experience shows that many civil engineers face difficulties during the execution of the work at the site, due to a lack of sufficient detailing in drawings.

-- These factors emphasize the need for detailed working drawings to ensure smooth and efficient completion of the project.
+- These factors emphasize the need for detailed working drawings to ensure the smooth and efficient completion of the project.

 2. POINTS TO BE OBSERVED WHILE CHECKLIST OF BUILDING DRAWINGS